wkg7vb/CS303/Assignment 1/README.md

 5: Quit
 ![image](https://user-images.githubusercontent.com/90648776/190500805-d27a0019-ab2a-442a-b9fd-23139ee1b8a3.png)

-Each time the user is prompted to input anything, the input is verified to be of the requested data type In its current state, the array is abstracted from the user, who can only know the values they search for, modify, or add.
+Each time the user is prompted to input anything, the input is verified to be of the requested data type, if it is not, they are prompted to try again.
+In its current state, the array is abstracted from the user, who can only know the values they search for, modify, or add.